andydlindsay/lectures/w08d03/outline.md

 - TDD: unit test
   - choose a valid response for the computer player (currently hard-coded)
 - TDD: integration test
-  - clicking on the robot head will toggle the cheating boolean
+  - clicking on the robot head will toggle the `isCheating` boolean
 - mocking
   - test fetching high scores (mock Axios)